squinkylabs/Demo/README.md

 You must have some sort of text editor, preferably one designed for writing computer code.
 There are many good, free ones available.
 We like Visual Studio Code.

+## Don't forget the VCV manual

+Although unfinished, the VCV manual has an excellent chapter on DSP.
+It talks about band-limited waveforms, mentions minBlep, and has an excellent section on optimized code for minimum CPU usage.
+You don't need to read that as a prerequisite to our documents, but if you are going to build your own VCV module you really should read it. [link here](https://vcvrack.com/manual/DSP)

 ## Demo VCO1

 Demo VCO1 is a very simple polyphonic VCO.
 It is not a particularly good one, but the code is very small, and hopefully reasonably readable.